Physical cosmology: Subject history

 In the 1910s, Vesto Slipher (and later Carl Wilhelm Wirtz) interpreted the red shift of spiral nebulae as a Doppler shift that indicated they were receding from Earth.
 However, it is difficult to determine the distance to astronomical objects.
-One way is to compare the physical size of an object to its angular size, but a physical size must be assumed to do this.
+One way is to compare the physical size of an object to its angular size, but a physical size must be assumed in order to do this.
 Another method is to measure the brightness of an object and assume an intrinsic luminosity, from which the distance may be determined using the inverse-square law.
 Due to the difficulty of using these methods, they did not realize that the nebulae were actually galaxies outside our own Milky Way, nor did they speculate about the cosmological implications.
 In 1927, the Belgian Roman Catholic priest Georges Lemaître independently derived the Friedmann–Lemaître–Robertson–Walker equations and proposed, on the basis of the recession of spiral nebulae, that the universe began with the "explosion" of a "primeval atom"—which was later called the Big Bang.
 In 1929, Edwin Hubble provided an observational basis for Lemaître's theory.
 Hubble showed that the spiral nebulae were galaxies by determining their distances using measurements of the brightness of Cepheid variable stars.
 He discovered a relationship between the redshift of a galaxy and its distance.
-He interpreted this as evidence that the galaxies are receding from Earth in every direction at speeds proportional to their distance.
+He interpreted this as evidence that the galaxies are receding from Earth in every direction at speeds proportional to their distance from Earth.
 This fact is now known as Hubble's law, though the numerical factor Hubble found relating recessional velocity and distance was off by a factor of ten, due to not knowing about the types of Cepheid variables.

 Given the cosmological principle, Hubble's law suggested that the universe was expanding.
 Two primary explanations were proposed for the expansion.
 One was Lemaître's Big Bang theory, advocated and developed by George Gamow.
 The other explanation was Fred Hoyle's steady state model in which new matter is created as the galaxies move away from each other.
 In this model, the universe is roughly the same at any point in time.

 For a number of years, support for these theories was evenly divided.
 However, the observational evidence began to support the idea that the universe evolved from a hot dense state.
 The discovery of the cosmic microwave background in 1965 lent strong support to the Big Bang model, and since the precise measurements of the cosmic microwave background by the Cosmic Background Explorer in the early 1990s, few cosmologists have seriously proposed other theories of the origin and evolution of the cosmos.
-One consequence of this is that in standard general relativity, the universe began with a singularity, as demonstrated by Roger Penrose and Stephen Hawking in the 1960s.

-An alternative view to extend the Big Bang model, suggesting the universe had no beginning or singularity and the age of the universe is infinite, has been presented.